DIDs

 Verifier DIDs private keys are stored in the MATTR VII KMS, and published on the DID Configuration endpoint.
 They must support message signing or key agreement for encryption.

-When someone uses their MATTR Showcase wallet app to interact with a new domain (either issuer or verifier), a unique DID is created for that interaction.
+When someone uses their MATTR wallet app to interact with a new domain (either issuer or verifier), a unique DID is created for that interaction.

 Subject DID